G-Core/product-documentation/documentation/waap/response-pages/create-custom-response-pages.md

 #### Upload image (optional)

 Add an image that’ll appear on the page.
-The image should be in png, svg, or jpg format and have the following dimensions: 460px *130 px, 24KB maximum size.
+The image should be in jpeg, png, or jpg format and have the following dimensions: 450px *130 px, 24KB maximum size.
 If you don’t upload an image, then the default image will be applied.

 You can add images to the following response pages: Browser validation, Captcha, Block, Block CSRF.